 These beans are cultivated in the southern region in what used to be called the province of Sidamo.
 This region is also seen as the birthplace of coffee production.
 According to local legend, a young herder called Kaldi saw his flock become vibrant after consuming some strange red berries.

 He felt a massive rush of energy after trying the berries himself.
 Kaldi had just found some coffee beans.
-Although this tale’s validity is doubtful, the hypothesis that coffee originated in Africa is likely to be founded on the proof.
+Although this tale’s validity is doubtful, the hypothesis that coffee originated in Africa will likely be founded on the proof.
 Coffee beans have been cultivated in the area for centuries and are considered some of the finest in the world.

 Sidamo green coffee is grown in the Sidamo Province of the Ethiopian Highlands between 1500 to 2200 meters above sea level and harvested between October and January.
 Due to higher altitudes, the growth of beans is sluggish.
-Although this slows down production, slower growth helps beans consume more soil nutrients and produce a more complex and robust flavor profile.
+Although this slows production, slower growth helps beans consume more soil nutrients and produce a more complex and robust flavor profile.

-Since the first coffee discovery, Ethiopia has produced some of the world’s finest premium coffee, spicy and complex with a sweet winey taste and a wild acidity.
+Since the first coffee discovery, Ethiopia has produced some of the world’s finest premium coffee, spicy and complex, with a sweet winey taste and a wild acidity.

 Ethiopian Harrar coffees – respected for their strong body and spicy aroma – are also one of the finest specialty coffees in the world, including Shortberry (including smaller coffee beans), Longberry (made up of the largest coffee beans), and Mocha (Moka; Mocca), made up of the finest peaberry coffee beans.

 The Harrars are vibrant in a cup with aromatic and fruity notes of acidity and unique winey tones.
 The spicy and heady aroma is also followed by hints of blackberries and spices such as cinnamon, cardamom, and compote, contributing to the residual aftertaste.